paulalex/wsl_bootstrap/README.md

 # wsl_bootstrap
-Bootstrap ubuntu 18.04 under WSL for development
+Bootstrap ubuntu 18.04 under WSL for development, the scripts should be ran as your normal user and ***not as root!***

 ## Usage